ogcio/life-events/packages/logging-wrapper/README.md

 ## How to

-To use this package two steps are needed:
+To use this package three steps are needed:
+- add `"logging-wrapper": "*",` to your dependencies

-- use the `getLoggingConfiguration()` method to get the configuration for the `fastify` server.
+- use the `getLoggingConfiguration()` method to get the configuration for the `fastify` server
 ```
 const server = fastify({
     ...getLoggingConfiguration()
 });
 ```

 - after the server is initialized, invoke the `initializeLoggingHooks(server)` to setup the needed `fastify` hooks
 ```
 initializeLoggingHooks(server);